ajread4/nessus_crosswalk/README.md

-# Nessus Crosswalk for CISA Known and Exploited Vulnerabilities (KEV)
+# Nessus Crosswalk for CISA Known Exploited Vulnerabilities (KEV)

 nessus_crosswalk is a capability that returns vulnerability results from Nessus scans that map to the most recent CISA KEV catalog.
 The output is a sorted list of CVE IDs, based on number of occurrences in the Nessus scans, in the following format: ```[('CVE-####-#####', Number_of_Occurrences)]```.
 ## Install